For Eleanor Holmes Norton, new urgency for long-fought battles

 Evers picked her up at the airport that day and later dropped her at the bus station, from where she traveled to Greenwood to visit a voter-registration drive.

-The next day, she learned Evers had been shot to death in his own driveway.
+The next day, she learned that Evers had been shot to death in his own driveway.

 Two years later, Norton joined the American Civil Liberties Union, after which she was appointed head of New York City’s Human Rights Commission.
 President Jimmy Carter made her the first woman to head the Equal Employment Opportunity Commission.